Bourne Flower Bed Maintenance Services

 Contact Bourne's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Proper garden debris disposal in Bourne is managed seasonally from April through November, with collection requiring biodegradable paper bags—plastic is not accepted per MassDEP guidelines.
-Pruned branches must be bundled to a maximum of 4-foot length and under 50 lbs, tied with biodegradable twine.
-For larger loads or contractor disposal, the Transfer Station operates with specific hours and permit requirements; fees may apply.
-Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased material (e.g., powdery mildew, blight, rust) must be bagged and sent to landfill, never composted.
-Invasive species like buckthorn or garlic mustard require special containment and certified disposal.
-Finished municipal compost, typically with a 1-1-1 analysis, is available for soil amendment in spring and fall, with bulk delivery for large projects.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures, coordinate with the Fire Department, use fire-resistant hardwood mulch, and keep mulch moist during drought to reduce fire risk.
+Proper garden debris management in Bourne is coordinated through seasonal collection programs, running from April to November.
+Residents must use biodegradable paper bags for leaf and yard waste, as plastic bags are not accepted per MassDEP regulations.
+Pruned branches should be bundled with biodegradable twine, with each bundle not exceeding 4-foot in length and 50 lbs in weight.
+Contractors and residents can access the Transfer Station for additional disposal needs, with permits and fees required for commercial loads.
+Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased or invasive species must be bagged and sent to the landfill or handled through certified disposal.
+Finished municipal compost, typically with a 1-1-1 nutrient analysis, is available for soil amendment in spring and fall, with bulk delivery options for large projects.
+For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the fire department for guidance on fire-resistant mulch materials and moisture maintenance during drought.

 Bourne Public Works Department